Xanderhayes125/WHSTechNotes/journal.md

 | Thorne |	Invisibility| 	Underwater Rescue |
 | Silver |	Mind Control |	Retrieve Stolen Goods|
 | Tangier |	Shapeshifting |	Extract Prisoner |
+# March 17, 2025
+During the break, i used technology in many different ways.
+I used technology to cummunicate with friends and family, and To watch TV.
+I also used technology to litsen to music and play video games. most often i used my phone.